eminguyen/eminguyen/README.md

 Hey I'm Emily!
 ---

-I'm a software engineer based in Seattle who specializes in front-end but does full-stack for a living.
+I'm a Seattle based software engineer who specializes in front-end but does full-stack for a living.
 I'm passionate about youth development, LGBTQIA+ activism, and animal rights.
 My free time's spent volunteering, running marathons, consuming tons of kbbq and boba, and going on adventures with my loved ones.
 Hope you enjoy my work!

 **Software Engineer**, _Google_ &nbsp;&nbsp;&nbsp;
 **Founder**, _ACM UCSD_ &nbsp;&nbsp;&nbsp;